Chaitanyassr/portfolio-main/content/en/home/skills.md

 # hidden = true

 title = "Chinuon Studio"
-subtitle = "I organization was founded in 2019 October.
-Eariler games that I made under Chinuon Studio was using Godot.
-Later I shifted to Unreal engine 4 and currently developing a game called as Mystic 4."
+subtitle = "The organization was founded in 2019 October.
+Eariler games that I made under Chinuon Studio was using Godot like "Brave Knight" and "Obesity".
+Later I shifted to Unreal engine 4 and developed a game called as Mystic 4.
+Check out youtube for more.
+Currently developing some other interesting games."